-Artificial Intelligence (AI), has been playing a robust and growing role in the world the past few decades.
-What most do not realize is artificial intelligence presents itself in many forms that impact daily life.
-Logging into your social media, e-mail, car ride services, and online shopping platforms all involve artificial intelligence algorithms to improve user experience.
-One major area AI is growing rapidly is the medical field; specifically, in diagnostics and treatment management.
-As there is a fear of Artificial Intelligence surpassing human tasks and ability, there is significant research as to how AI can aid in clinical decisions, support human judgement and increase treatment efficiency.
+Artificial Intelligence (AI) has played a robust and growing role in the world in the past few decades.
+What most do not realize is that AI presents itself in many forms that impact daily life.
+One central area AI is proliferating is in healthcare, specifically in diagnostics and treatment management.
+As much as there is a fear of AI surpassing human tasks and ability, significant research shows how AI can aid in clinical decisions, support human judgment and increase treatment efficiency.

 An Increased AI Presence in Healthcare